ppy/osu-wiki/wiki/Tournaments/3WC/2026/en.md

 ### Qualifier instructions

 1. In the Qualifier stage, all teams will play a specific mappool designed by the mappool selectors.
-2. The mappool will feature 10 beatmaps, organized as such:
+2. The mappool will feature 10 beatmaps, organised as such:
    - 4 No Mod beatmaps
    - 2 Hidden beatmaps
    - 2 Hard Rock beatmaps